dti-research/SenseActExperiments/README.md

 # SenseActExperiments
 A Survey on Reproducibility by Evaluating Deep Reinforcement Learning Algorithms on Real-World Robots

+## Citing

+For our fork of [SenseAct](https://github.com/dti-research/SenseAct) and our replication work on the experiments please cite Lynnerup et al. (2019).

+* Lynnerup, N. A., Nolling, L., Hallam, J., Hasle, R. (2019).
+[A Survey on Reproducibility by Evaluating Deep Reinforcement Learning Algorithms on Real-World Robots](https://arxiv.org/abs/1909.03772).
+In *Proceedings of the 3rd International Conference on Robot Learning - Volume 100.* (Osaka, Japan).
+Proceedings of Machine Learning Research (PMLR).

 ## TL;DR show me how to run it!

 To run the experiments you need to have a working install of [Docker](https://docs.docker.com/) prior to proceeding.